streamlit/docs/content/get-started/main-concepts/intermediate-concepts.md

 st.session_state.counter += 1

 st.header(f"This page has run {st.session_state.counter} times.")
 st.button("Run it again")
 ```

-- **First run:** The first time the app runs for each user, a key-value pair is create in Session State (`"counter":0`) and it is immediately incremented (`"counter":1`).
-When that user clicks the button for the first time, the script reruns.
+- **First run:** The first time the app runs for each user, Session State is empty.
+Therefore, a key-value pair is created (`"counter":0`).
+As the script continues, the counter is immediately incremented (`"counter":1`) and the result is displayed: "This page has run 1 times."
+When the page has fully rendered, the script has finished and Streamlit waits for the user to interact.
+When that user clicks the button, a rerun begins.

 - **Second run:** Since "counter" is already a key in Session State, it is not reinitialized.
-Instead, it's immediately incremented (`"counter":2`) and the result is displayed: "This page has run 2 times."
+As the script continues, the counter is incremented (`"counter":2`) and the result is displayed: "This page has run 2 times."

 There are a few common scenarios where Session State is used.
 As demonstrated above, Session State is used when you have a progressive process that you want to build upon from one rerun to the next.
 Session State can also be used to prevent recalculation, similar to caching.
 The big difference between caching and Session State is that cached values are accessible to all users, across all sessions.
-Values in Session State are only available to the single user and session where it was generated.
+Values in Session State are only available to the single user within a single session.

 If you have any random number generation in your app, you'd likely use Session State.
 Here's an example where some data is generated randomly at the beginning of each session.
 By saving this random information in Session State, each user gets different random data when they open the app but it won't keep changing on them as they interact with it.
 Try selecting different colors and see that the data does not get re-randomized with each rerun.
 (Open this page in a new tab to start a new session and see different data!)